 If you cannot reach an agreement on all issues, you may be able to limit the matters which the Family Court has to determine for you.

-This is a brief outline of what you can expect from family mediation.
+Hopefully this answers the question of what can you expect from family mediation.

-If you think mediation might be right for you, talk to Move On Mediation today.
+If you think family mediation might be right for you, talk to Move On Mediation today.

 When it comes to family mediation in Perth, we’ve got decades of experience, including personal experience of the divorce process.